Hipparchus-Math/hipparchus/hipparchus-ode/src/site/markdown/index.md

 or 2147483647).
 It is recommended to set this maximal number to a value suited to the ODE problem, integration range, and step size or error control settings.

-All integrators support expanding the primary ODE with one or more secondary ODE to manage additional states that will be integrated together with the primary state.
-This can be used for example to integrate [variational equations](../apidocs/org/hipparchus/ode/VariationalEquation.html) and compute not only the primary state but also its partial derivatives with respect to either the initial state or some parameters, these derivatives being handled be secondary ODE (see below for an example).
+All integrators support expanding the primary ODE with one or more [secondary ODE](#Secondary_States) to manage additional states that will be integrated together with the primary state.
+This can be used for example to compute [partial derivatives](#Derivatives) of the primary state with respect to either the initial state or some parameters (see below for an example).

 Two parallel APIs are available.
 The first is devoted to solve ode for which the integration free variable t and the state y(t) are primitive double and primitive double array respectively.
 The